 Each of our guests was given a rose quartz as a favour.
 I love crystals and I especially love the meaning of rose quartz – the stone of universal love, they’re said to open the heart.
 I hope my guests remember the love that was shared when they look back on our wedding day.
 Walking down the aisle towards Corey is something that I’ll always remember.
 I was so happy with every part of our timeless, wonderful wedding – I have no regrets.

 BRIDE’S GOWN Pronovias from Raffaele Ciuca, Melbourne, Australia.
 BRIDE’S SHOES Siren from The Iconic.
 BRIDESMAIDS’ ATTIRE Zimmermann, ASOS.
 GROOM AND GROOMSMEN’S ATTIRE Working Style, Double Oak Mills.
 PRIEST Monsignor Bernard Kiely.
 HAIR Hare & Hunter.
 MAKEUP Serenity Makeup.
 RINGS Walker & Hall.
 CEREMONY St Mary’s Old Convent Chapel, St Mary’s College, Ponsonby, Auckland.
-RECEPTION & CATERING Mantells On The Water, Auckland CBD.
+RECEPTION AND CATERING Mantells On The Water, Auckland CBD.
 FLORIST Wonder Florals.
 CAKE Magnolia Kitchen.
 MUSIC MIX IT DJ.
 STATIONERY Paper Rose.
 SIGNAGE Inkberry Calligraphy.
 HIRE Love Club Hire.